-The Somerset Reservoir Dam is great for fishing.
-You need to check about fishing license purchase, fishing rules and regulations with the Massachusetts Fish and Wildlife Department.
-Their website is http://www.mass.gov/eea/agencies/dfg/.
+The Somerset Reservoir Dam is an ideal spot for fishing.
+You will need to check the prices of obtaining a fishing license and review the fishing rules and regulations with the Massachusetts Fish and Wildlife Department.
+Their website is mass.gov/eea/agencies/dfg/.

 Westport Rivers Vineyard and Winery

 This 80-acre vineyard and winery is located in nearby Westport.
-The winery, which opened to the public during the summer of 1991, has earned over 20 gold medals and effusive praise from wine critics worldwide.
-The winery offers taste and tour trips Monday through Saturday, from 11 a.m. to 5 p.m. (closed Sundays).
+The winery, which became open to the public during the summer of 1991, has earned over 20 gold medals and praise from wine critics all around the world.
+The winery offers taste and tour trips Monday through Saturday, from 11 a.m. to 4:45 p.m. (closed Sundays).
 They offer wines by the glass, beer and tasty bites in a comfortable, relaxed setting.
-You could taste a minimum of six wines for $10 at their store.
-Tastings are featured every day from 11 a.m. to 4:45 p.m.
-For more information, visit http://www.westportrivers.com.
+You can taste a minimum of six wines for $10 at their store.
+For more information, visit westportrivers.com.

 A Guide to Somerset’s Restaurants

 - Somerset Grille, 3015 County Street: Offers American-style food.
-Well known for its calamari, steaks and comprehensive breakfast menu.
+Known well for its calamari, steaks and comprehensive breakfast menu.

 - China Lake Restaurant, 2732 County Street: Serves Chinese dishes including chicken, seafood, beef and pork.
 The restaurant also has a small lounge.

 - Fiesta Mexican Restaurant, 117 County Street: Mexican food and frozen margaritas served here.
-It’s also a popular hangout in town and parking could become a little tricky.
+It is also a popular hangout in town which makes parking a little difficult.
 It’s known for its authentic food and cantina atmosphere.

 - Excellent Pizza, 1072 County Street: Every town needs its local pizza place.
-Local residents eat here.
+The locals eat here.
 Most of their kids have worked here at one time or the other.
 This is Somerset’s pizza joint.
 The owners have owned pizzerias in the area since the 1960s.
 Excellent Pizza is best known for its Greek-American pizzas, calzones, subs, sandwiches and salads.
-Visit http://www.excellentpizzasomerset.com

 - Sweet As Pie Bake Shop, 1043 County Street: Whips up fruit pies, cream pies and cheesecakes.
-They also make a variety of meat and vegetarian savory dinner potpies.
-Visit http://sweetaspie.weebly.com
+They also make an assortment of meat and vegetarian savory dinner potpies.
+Visit sweetaspie.weebly.com